-- China joined the World Bank and the International Monetary Fund in 1980. - As another mega country, and a new kid on the block, India had to learn to compete with China on "voice and influence" and IDA although overall China received only 0.6 percent of IDA and "graduated" from IDA eligibility more quickly.
-The African economic crisis in the 1980s and 1990s also increased demands on IDA - More IBRD assistance hardened lending terms for India. - Much happened between 1980s and 2014, when India "graduated from IDA." - The Sen era had ended with the phenomenon called "the Rise of Emerging Countries."
+- China joined the World Bank and the International Monetary Fund in 1980. - As another mega country, and a new kid on the block, India had to learn to compete with China on "voice and influence" and IDA although overall China received only 0.6 per cent of IDA and "graduated" from IDA eligibility more quickly.
+The African economic crisis in the 1980s and 1990s also increased demand on IDA. - More IBRD assistance hardened lending terms for India. - Much happened between 1980s and 2014, when India "graduated from IDA." - The Sen era had ended with the phenomenon called "the Rise of Emerging Countries".

 In the rest of my presentation I speak of how entries of China and Bangladesh changed India's position.
-Overall shares of the three countries in Bank lending so far have been India: 13.2%, China 2.6%, and Bangladesh 8.2%.
+The overall shares of the three countries in Bank lending so far have been India: 13.2 per cent, China 2.6 per cent, and Bangladesh 8.2 per cent.

-Indiain its neighborhood: China and Bangladesh-why focus on them?
+India in Its Neighbourhood: China and Bangladesh-Why Focus on Them?

 - First, because China is now years ahead of India in development.
-It all started since 1979, when China joined the World Bank andundertook its major economic reforms, starting with the Household Responsibility System, giving land rights to peasants.
+It all started since 1979, when China joined the World Bank and undertook its major economic reforms, starting with the Household Responsibility System, giving land rights to peasants.
 That greatly increased China's agricultural productivity.
-Unlike India, China was export-oriented from the outset, as it had no external support, nor did India had any expectation of external support and felt such support would compromise its sovereignty.
-China has enjoyed a sustained balance of payments surplus, unlike in the case of India, whose import substituting industrialization strategy and more precarious weather has made it vulnerable to frequent balance of payments difficulties.
-China's reforms in agriculture, manufacturing, and other sectors have been bolder and more frequent compared to India's with less external aid. - China has had a "Three-Legged Development Strategy": - Household Responsibility System - Town and Village enterprises which metamorphosed into an industrialization strategy, including reform of State-Owned Enterprises - Special Economic Zones in Coastal China which became dramatic export producers. - After 2007, the financial crisis, China provided an economic stimulus, becoming a technological powerhouse and has been transforming its economy from a manufacturing export hub to a service sector economy. - Another striking performance is of Bangladesh, which started way behind India.Bangladesh has been "booming" since the mid-1990s.
-It has better indicators in severalrespects than India on average, for example, on agricultural productivity growth, declining infant and child mortality, and women's representation.
-The set of figures at the end of this presentation, prepared on a strictly comparative basis, show the situation of three countries over a long period.

-• India has much to learn from both neighbors going forward.
+Unlike India, China was export-oriented from the outset, as it had no external support, nor did India have any expectation of external support and felt such support would compromise its sovereignty.
+China has enjoyed a sustained balance of payments surplus, unlike in the case of India, whose import substituting industrialisation strategy and more precarious weather has made it vulnerable to frequent balance of payments difficulties.
+China's reforms in agriculture, manufacturing, and other sectors have been bolder and more frequent compared to India's with less external aid. - China has had a "Three-Legged Development Strategy": - Household Responsibility System - O Town and village enterprises which metamorphosed into an industrialisation strategy, including reform of state-owned enterprises - Special Economic Zones in coastal China which became dramatic export producers. - After 2007, the financial crisis, China provided an economic stimulus, becoming a technological powerhouse and has been transforming its economy from a manufacturing export hub to a service sector economy. - Another striking performance is of Bangladesh, which started way behind India.
+Bangladesh has been "booming" since the mid-1990s.
+It has better indicators in several respects than India on an average, for example, on agricultural productivity growth, declining infant and child mortality, and women's representation.
+The set of figures in the Annexure at the end, prepared on a strictly comparative basis, show the situation of three countries over a long period. - India has much to learn from both neighbours going forward.